donkirkby/donkirkby.github.com/index.md

 ---

 You found my user page on GitHub.
-The interesting stuff is on the individual project pages, like [Live Coding in Python].
+The interesting stuff is on the individual project pages, like [Live Coding in Python] and [Donimoes].
 You can contact me [@donkirkby][twitter], or use [e-mail] if you're old school.

 If you'd like to help end the AIDS epidemic, [come work with me][jobs].

-If you're wondering whether I can write anything besides code, check out my Stack Overflow profile:
+If you're wondering whether I can write anything besides code, check out my [book of domino games and puzzles][Donimoes] or my Stack Overflow profile:

 <a href="https://stackoverflow.com/users/4794/don-kirkby">
 <img src="https://stackoverflow.com/users/flair/4794.png" width="208" height="58"